nwops/puppet-retrospec/README.md

 and actually write some very basic rspec-puppet test code.
 Thus this gem will retrofit your existing puppet module with everything needed to get going with puppet unit testing.

+The project was named retrospec because there are many times when you need to retrofit your module with spec tests.

 Build Status
 ============